PagP332/Travejor-Final/README.md

 The choice for NextJS was simple, it provided a simple and easy integration of both frontend and backend functionality.
 Because of how Next works, it has a built-in API routes that could host its own REST API backend server, and with NextJS being implemented with ReactJS as well, could act as a full-stack framework.
 As well as myself having experience with using it.

 For Firestore, besides it being a recommended database, Google Firebase is already the most well-known and well-documented database storage, authentication, hosting, and backend service platform.
 Cloud Firestore specifically is a database storage service, that uses NoSQL, which is a non-relational database.
 Being it the most reliable backend service as well as having experience with it myself, it was the obvious choice.
+A more indepth explanation is given below

 Since NextJS has Vercel hosting support, the submission itself can be previewed both offline and online.